-PC Connection is a national direct marketer of a wide range of IT products and services-including computer systems, software and peripheral equipment, networking communications, and other products and accessories, that we purchase from manufacturers, distributors, and other suppliers.
+We are a national direct marketer and procurement service provider of a wide range of IT products and services-including computer systems, software and peripheral equipment, networking communications, and other products and accessories, that we purchase from manufacturers, distributors, and other suppliers.
 We also offer a growing range of repair, configuration, installation, and other services performed by our personnel and third-party providers.
 We operate through three primary business segments: (a) consumers and small- to medium-sized businesses, or SMBs, through our PC Connection Sales subsidiaries, (b) large corporate accounts, or Large Account, through our MoreDirect subsidiary, and (c) federal, state, and local government entities and educational institutions, or Public Sector, through our GovConnection subsidiary.